 On Christmas Eve, French children used to fill their shoes with carrots and treats for Père Noël’s donkey and leave them by the fireplace.

-However, only a small proportion of French homes has fireplaces.
-This partly explains why the Christmas tree took a preponderant place at Christmas time.
+However, only a tiny proportion of French homes have fireplaces, which partly explains why the Christmas tree is predominant at Christmas time.

 ► Read more about Santa Claus.